 When you think of fried food, you might not think of fried jalapeños.
 I am hoping to change that for you.
 Crispy Fried Jalapenos are a great appetizer.
 Crispy beer batter on the outside, and a blast of heat on the inside.
 Even folks who claim they don’t like jalapenos LOVE this recipe!
 Even my picky child couldn’t stop eating them.

 We typically dip these in our homemade ranch dressing or homemade jalapeño ranch but you could also use a spicy nacho cheese as well.
-Also, we absolutely love these as a crispy topping for salads!
-You absolutely have to try our crispy jalapeño chicken salad!
+Also, we love these as a crispy topping for salads!
+You have to try our crispy jalapeño chicken salad!

 To make a truly good fried jalapeno you want a really good batter.
 We opted for a traditional beer batter because everyone knows that beer batters are the best!